Im-0xea/ibranching/README.md

 ### Editors

-looks best with a smaller tab size, using spaces as tabs is supported by a special flag but not recommended displaying tabs and spaces is strongly recommended
+looks best with a smaller tab size, using spaces as tabs is supported by a special flag but not recommended.

+displaying tabs and spaces is strongly recommended as missing any indentation will completly break your code

 typically the syntax highlighting of the language works if forced